 7. Click Continue.
 Your final template will now appear under Templates.

 Whether you simply need to assign specific fields to different signees or want to take advantage of more advanced options like AdvicePay's auto-populated fields, there are variety of features available to you to make a stellar template.

 If your template has more than one signee role (established in the first step of setup!), drag and place another Signature field into the document.
 Assign the field to a different signee by using the field's drop down selector as shown below.

-Note that all fields -- initials, checkbox, sign date, etc. -- can be assigned to specific signees!
+All fields -- initials, checkbox, sign date, etc. -- can be assigned to specific signees.

 Templates cannot be edited to add more signee roles.
 To add more signees, you will want to upload a new template from scratch.